varandaa/WriteUps-By-varanda/HTB/Challs/Web/NovaEnergy/README.md

 ![](./swagger_NovaEnergy.png)

 - Great!
-It's a **swagger** template, which allows me to see the avialable endpoints and to make requests from the UI.
+It's a **swagger** template, which allows me to see the available endpoints and to make requests from the UI.
 Here I see that there is a `/api/userDetails` endpoint.
 I send the request and got my **verify-token** as part of the response.

 ``` http
 POST /api/userDetails HTTP/1.1